 As well as getting advice during the investigation, it is important that you consider getting support for your emotional wellbeing.

 Very occasionally, the University may require you to limit your interactions with the University whilst an investigation is ongoing.
 This might include you temporarily stopping your course of study or your job.
-This action is not intended to be a penalty; it is made on the basis of a risk assessment, which considers the potential harm you might present to the University community and to yourself.
-Regardless of the outcome, being involved in an investigation can be highly stressful and impact on your work or study and wellbeing; continuing at the University whilst an investigation is ongoing can also leave you vulnerable to further complaints.
+This action is not intended to be a penalty; it is made on the basis of a risk assessment, which considers the risk of potential harm to members of the University community and to yourself if you continue in your work or studies.
+The University will also consider whether there are any alternatives to this action.
+Regardless of the outcome, being involved in an investigation is likely be a difficult time and could impact your work or study and wellbeing.
+Continuing at the University whilst an investigation is ongoing can also leave you vulnerable to further complaints.

 If the University decides that interim action should be taken whilst an investigation is ongoing, you will be fully informed in writing and have the option to appeal this decision.